-It’s easy to find breast reduction information on the Internet, but not yet as easy to find information that encompasses the specific needs of those seeking female to male surgery.
+It’s easy to find breast reduction information on the Internet, but not yet as easy to find information that encompasses the specific needs of those seeking female to male surgery or a more non-binary look.
 While some of the concerns that may come to mind are similar to those non-transgender people have, some will be different.
 For you, the most important questions will likely inform your decision about whether FTM top surgery is the right step.

 You may hesitate to come in for a consultation if you’re still deciding whether or not to move forward with a breast procedure.
 Please don’t feel this way!
 While some patients make an appointment with us knowing they definitely want cosmetic surgery, this isn’t always the case.
 It is not uncommon for people to seek input to help them make the final decision.
 With three decades of highly successful plastic surgery for both men and women to his credit, Dr. Jacobs is ready to give you the benefit of his knowledge.
 He truly enjoys educating patients whether they choose surgery or not.

 To schedule an appointment you can call us at 212-570-6080 or send in our online contact form.

 In the meantime, here is some information that may help you.

 What about milk production after surgery?

 Your breasts will not produce milk after surgery.
 Though some breast gland tissue will remain to help create masculine contours, there will not be enough ducts left to produce milk.
 Another reason to be sure top surgery is right for you!